-3.4 Should the Treasury wish to change its objectives and / or the mandate for fiscal policy, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility & National Audit Act 2011.
-The Treasury must explain the reasons for any departure from the previous objectives and / or the mandate for fiscal policy.
+3.7 Should the Treasury wish to change its mandate for fiscal policy or supplementary targets, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility and National Audit Act 2011.
+The Treasury must explain the reasons for any departure from the previous mandate and/or supplementary targets.